By Susan Weisenburger

-It is important to note that Brian was born by the sea in Port Smith, England by the Main Royal Navy Base.
+It is important to note that Brian was born by the sea in Portsmouth, England by the Main Royal Navy Base.
 From there, as a young man, he joined the army (all British men had to go into national service for 2 years).
 Brian was stationed at the Suez Canal in Egypt at the same time that King George VI died.
-After returning to England he joined a 2 year apprenticeship with the General Electricity Board in Birmingham to work in the industrial sector with power stations and transmission lines.
-The transfer from Port Smith to Birmingham set the stage for this young man to attend a romantic dance the evening a local beauty was dodging prospective suitors.
+After returning to England he joined a 2 year apprenticeship with the Central Electricity Board in Birmingham to work in the industrial sector with power stations and transmission lines.
+The transfer from Portsmouth to Birmingham set the stage for this young man to attend a romantic dance the evening a local beauty was dodging prospective suitors.
 While hiding from one particular fellow Nadine turned and asked the tall man she hid behind, “May I have this dance?”
 Brian said yes.
 They married in December 1956 and headed to Scotland for their honeymoon.

 After a freezing cold train ride to Edinburgh the young married couple made their way to their hotel.
 So very cold and happy for shelter they walked into the lobby which was full of “the most gorgeous men – the South African Rugby Team – all staying in our hotel!”
 In those days some hotels provided but one washroom per floor.
 Nadine was in her bathrobe waiting her turn when one player joined her in the line and said, “Rather than wait here, why don’t we go down stairs and have a drink?”
 The young bride blushed and returned to her room with the two single beds.